 Any State application for funding MUST be submitted by the Coverdell SAA (see list of SAAs on the OJP Web site at www.ojp.usdoj.gov/saa/index.htm).
-When applying for competitive funds, SAA's should consult with all interested State agencies to prepare an application for competitive funds.
-No more than one application for competitive funds per State (SAA) will be funded.
+When applying for competitive funds, an SAA should consult with all interested State agencies to prepare a request for competitive funds.
+No more than one request for competitive funds per State (SAA) will be funded.